 On days 3-9 I only drank the aloe juice before breakfast and dinner.
 Breakfast and lunch I took the 3 supplements, drank an additional shake, and the mid-morning fiber drink.
 Dinner was the garcinia cambogia and then a plate of raw or steamed vegetables with a serving of whole grain like brown rice, millet, quinoa, barley, buckwheat, bulgur, or oats.
 Instead of grains, I could have legumes like lentils, chickpeas, beans, peas, broad beans or tofu, but couldn’t mix grains with legumes.
 It had to be one or the other.
 I was also allowed 1 tbsp of olive oil to mix with the veggies.

-On day 10, in addition to the 7 lbs, I gave back to the Universe I also lost 3.5 inches.
+On day 10, in addition to losing 7 lbs of weight, I also lost 3.5 inches.

 How I felt